How to Start Trading Stocks

 - The broker must execute orders instantly.
 No intervention on their part.
 Even a one-second delay is too much.

 - "Trade from chart" capabilities, and/or ability to rapidly place, adjust and cancel orders.

-There are loads of brokers, some which are better for investors and some which are better for day traders or swing traders.
+There are loads of brokers, some of which are better for investors and some which are better for day traders or swing traders.
 Picking a broker is the biggest trade of all; all your capital is given to this company.
 Spend time researching the above factors before choosing a broker.

 Each broker offers a trading platform.
-This is the technology that allows you view stock quotes, see charts, do research and most importantly place orders.
+This is the technology that allows you to view stock quotes, see charts, do research and most importantly place orders.
 Test out various platforms by opening demo accounts with various brokers.